No symbol

-The general prohibition sign, also known informally as the no symbol, 'do not' sign, circle-backslash symbol, nay, interdictory circle, prohibited symbol, is a red circle with a 45-degree diagonal line inside the circle from upper-left to lower-right.
+The general prohibition sign, also known informally as the no symbol, "do not" sign, circle-backslash symbol, nay, interdictory circle, and the prohibited symbol, is a red circle with a 45-degree diagonal line from upper left to lower right inside the circle.
 It is typically overlaid on a pictogram to warn that an activity is not permitted, or has accompanying text to describe what is prohibited.
-It is a mechanism in graphical form to assert 'drawn norms', i.e. to qualify behaviour without the use of words.
+It is a mechanism in graphical form to assert "drawn norms", i.e. to qualify behaviour without the use of words.

 Appearance

 According to the ISO standard (and also under a UK Statutory Instrument), the red area must take up at least 35 percent of the total area of the sign within the outer circumference of the "prohibition sign".
 Under the UK rules the width of a "no symbol" is 80 percent the height of the printed area.

 For computer display and printing, the symbol is supported in Unicode by combining elements rather than with individual code points (see below).